 All chemicals should be stored according to their hazards and associated storage requirements.
-Ultra-cold freezers and refrigerators are located throughout the Department in various research laboratories and prep rooms.
+Ultra-cold freezers and refrigerators are located in Godwin 209 and 217.
 Chemicals should be stored based on compatibility.
 Acids, bases, and organics must be segregated from one another.
 The quantities of chemicals stored in laboratories should be kept to a minimum.
 Bench top and hood storage of chemicals should be avoided.
 Take care to ensure that chemicals are not exposed to direct heat or sunlight.